Zeroth-Order Non-smooth Non-convex Optimization via Gaussian Smoothing: Zeroth-Order Two Time-Scale Projected Stochastic Subgradient Method

-In standard neural networks, the activation function $\sigma: \mathbb{R} \to \mathbb{R}$ is typically smooth yet nonconvex, such as $\sigma(t) = \tanh (t)$.
-This choice of $\sigma(\cdot)$ is continuously differentiable with a Lipschitz continuous gradient, ensuring that each $f_i$ satisfies Assumptions \ref{Clarke-Regular} and \ref{monotone}, and consequently, $f$ also satisfies them. \end{remark}

-In the next section, we establish our main results, showing that the expectation of the approximated subgradient in \eqref{approx} corresponds to a Clarke subgradient, with an error that can be made arbitrarily small by selecting a sufficiently small value of $\lambda$.
-We further prove that the iterates $\{x_n\}$ generated by the algorithm almost surely converge to a neighborhood of the set of Clarke stationary points, where the neighborhood size can be reduced to any desired level by appropriately choosing $\lambda$.
+satisfies Assumption~\ref{monotone}. \end{remark} In the next section, we show that the expected approximated subgradient in \eqref{approx} equals a Clarke subgradient up to an error that diminishes with $\lambda$, and that the iterates $\{x_n\}$ almost surely converge to a $\lambda$-dependent neighborhood of the Clarke stationary set.